UMainedynamics/SeidarT_Legacy/README.md

 # Getting Started <a name="getting_started"></a>

-Geometries are initiated with a PNG image and the program identifies unique RGB values.
+Geometries for the model domain within SeiDarT are initiated with a PNG image.
+The program identifies unique RGB values, setting material properties for each.
+For example, if you wanted to define a geometry with ice overlying bedrock, you would create a .png image that is one color for the ice and another for the rock below.
 Everyone has their preferences to generate images but [*GIMP*](https://www.gimp.org/downloads/install_help.html) and [*Inkscape*](http://wiki.inkscape.org/wiki/index.php/Installing_Inkscape) provide free and open software that are more than sufficient.
 When creating a PNG anti-aliasing must be turned off to avoid color boundary gradients.

 To get started on a new project create a new folder and save the image to the folder.
 From the command line, change directories to the project folder then enter into the command line